Tuscany Wine Tours FAQ

 What happens if I need health care in Italy?

 Italy is a country with affordable health care and excellent standards of medical assistance, though better in northern and central Italy.
 Doctors are well trained and very passionate about their profession, and state hospitals in Tuscany are efficient in case of emergencies.
 In the unfortunate event that you should fall seriously ill, it’s good to know that under Italian law emergency medical assistance cannot be refused to anyone.
-Do take out extra health insurance because they may (or may not) ask for payment.
+However, I suggest you take out extra health insurance because they may (or may not) ask for payment.

 Where do we find rest rooms?

 Unfortunately public rest rooms are not always where you would want them, and often the condition in which some people leave them isn’t inspiring.
 Deli’s and cafes offer rest room services, but only to customers.
-My suggestion is: buy something first……any drink is sufficient, then ask to use the rest room.
+My suggestion is: buy something first…any drink is sufficient, then ask to use the rest room.
 Don’t walk straight in as this is badly tolerated.

 Is Tuscany safe?